MisterY/music-site/drums/styles.md

 - Rumba
 - Rhythm & Blues => Funk => Hip Hop

+## Swing

+Uptempo swing - at higher speeds, the ride patterns becomes flat and loses the swing.

 ## Bossa Nova

 Here are the two main versions of Bossa Nova: